cloudcreativity/json-api/README.md

 This package provides framework agnostic validation of the received request body content - so that it can be handled knowing that not only has `json_decode` successfully run, but that the structure of the decoded JSON is as expected.
-Provided decoders also returns decoded content as `StandardObject` instances, an object that provides a number of helper methods for handling the decoded content e.g. within a controller.
+Provided decoders also returns decoded content as `StandardObjectInterface` instances, an object that provides a number of helper methods for handling the decoded content e.g. within a controller.

 ## Let's see an example...